pavelFaraday/Wordpress-Backend-Cheatsheet/50-FSE_block_themes.md

 ## **What is a Block Theme?**

-A **Block Theme** is a WordPress theme designed specifically to work with Full Site Editing.
-Unlike traditional themes that rely on PHP templates and the Customizer, block themes leverage blocks and templates to manage every aspect of the website's design.
+❗️ A **Block Theme** is a WordPress theme designed specifically to work with Full Site Editing.
+Unlike traditional themes that rely on PHP templates and the Customizer, block themes leverage blocks and templates to manage every aspect of the website's design ❗️

 ### **Purpose of Block Themes**
 - **Modern Development Standards:** Use blocks for both content and site structure.